-- ARTAS is only approved for hair extraction from scalp.
-It cannot extract hair from the other areas such as beard or body.
+- ARTAS is only approved for hair extraction from the scalp.
+It cannot extract hair from other areas such as the beard or body.

-- ARTAS may work slowly when the patient’s hair has rapid angle changes as it maneuvers about the designated harvesting grid. .
+- ARTAS may work slowly when the hair of the patient has rapid angle changes as it maneuvers about the designated harvesting grid. .

-- ARTAS mechanical machinery is prone to malfunction and the surgeon may have to covert the harvesting part of the procedure to other methods.
+- ARTAS mechanical machinery is prone to malfunction and the surgeon may have to convert the harvesting part of the procedure to other methods.

-- The donor hair must be trimmed to 1mm in length in order for the robot to scan and extract.
-Non-shaven or celebrity hair transplant (which we do not shave) is not currently possible with ARTAS.
+- The donor hair must be trimmed to 1-mm in length in order for the robot to scan and extract.
+Non-shaven or Celebrity Hair Transplant (where we do not shave) is not currently possible with ARTAS.

 Should I choose ARTAS FUE or other FUE techniques?

-As mentioned above ARTAS has advantages and disadvantages.
+As mentioned above, ARTAS has both advantages and disadvantages when it comes to harvesting hair.
 It can work well for certain donor hair types while others might have better quality and efficiency using manual methods.
-It is best to leave the decision of how to effectively harvest, and by which method, to your hair transplant physician. .
+It is best to leave the decision of how to effectively harvest, and by which method, to your hair transplant physician.

 We frequently use more than one technique to harvest during a single procedure.
-It is not uncommon that we start the procedure with one method in a particular area of the scalp and then switch methods if we feel it can improve graft quality.
+It is not uncommon for our team to start the procedure with one method in a particular area of the scalp and then switch methods if we feel it can improve the quality of the grafts.
 There are many factors to consider in the decision of which particular method works better.
-The exit angle of the hair and the depth of the follicle changes whether harvesting from the sides or back of the scalp.
+These factors include the exit angle of the hair and the depth of the follicle changes whether harvesting from the sides or back of the scalp.
 Those natural changes dictate the adjustments we must make during the course of the procedure.
-If successful with the initial choice of graft harvesting method, we will continue with that same method for the duration of the procedure.
+If successful with the initial choice of the graft harvesting method, we will continue with that same method for the duration of the procedure.